 An unbiased interview robot – is it possible?
 How do you ensure that the robot’s information gathering is unbiased?

 “Tengai only records candidates’ speech, which it converts into text in real-time.
 The interview robot takes no notice of other variables.
 Such as a person’s accent or the pitch of their voice, their looks or gender.
 Furthermore, we don’t let Tengai know anything about the candidates.
-The only thing we have access to are candidates’ names, and e-mail addresses.
+The only thing we have access to are our candidates’ names, and e-mail addresses.
 And we don’t use this information for the purpose of identifying specific candidates.
 That way we keep biases out of the interview.
 But we do plenty more – maybe read what our Chief Scientist discusses the matter?”

 Some time ago, Tengai caught the attention of a US podcaster and writer, Joel Cheesman from the Chad & Cheese podcast.
 He described Tengai as creepy.
 Do candidates who have met Tengai feel the same way?